Skip to content

 Inclined Bed Therapy and Heart Health: Can Sleeping on an Incline Lower Blood Pressure?

 Inclined Bed Therapy and heart health are more interconnected than you might think.
-By simply elevating your bed’s head by 6 inches, you can harness gravity’s benefits to enhance circulation, reduce blood pressure, and support overall cardiovascular wellness.
+By elevating your bed’s head by about six inches, you can harness gentle gravity to help circulation, balance blood pressure, and reduce swelling.
+This natural approach may support long-term cardiovascular wellness.

 Key Takeaways